clj-commons/etaoin/README.md

 ## Webdriver in Docker

-To work with the driver in Docker, you can take ready-made images and explore the section [Connection to remote webdriver](#connection-to-remote-webdriver)
+To work with the driver in Docker, you can take ready-made images:

 Example for [Chrome](https://hub.docker.com/r/robcherry/docker-chromedriver/):